If your question is not answered by one of the FAQs on this list, please contact the Accommodation Office.

 If you want to change your room for any reason within University owned or leased accommodation, this can be arranged subject to availability.
 The first few weeks of term are not a good time for moving but we will try and help you transfer later on.
 An administration charge of £25 is made for moving rooms.

 Launderettes for University owned halls are available at Roeburn Hall and Eden Hall on Victoria Street.
 Both sites have washers and driers and are open from early until late at night seven days a week.
 All leased halls also have on-site launderettes.
-Prices start at £2.50 to wash and a minimum of £1.00 to dry.
+Prices start at £2.50 to wash and a minimum of £1.20 to dry.

 You will need to bring your own bedding, including pillows and duvet, but only bring minimal kitchen equipment and shop for the rest with your new flat mates once you arrive.
 There are numerous local shops where you can buy these items.
 There is lots of information in the handbook which can be found on the website.

 You do not need to move your belongings during the vacations.